What we know - and still don't know - about what led to Tyre Nichols' death - KESQ

 Nichols’ family wants the officers charged with murder, family attorney Romanucci told CNN’s Erin Burnett Wednesday evening.

-Video footage of the incident will be released sometime after 6 p.m.
-CT on Friday, Mulroy said Thursday during a press conference.
+Video footage of the incident will be released on YouTube in four parts, showing the initial stop, the stop near Nichols’ home and body-worn camera footage of the individuals at the scene, sometime after 7 p.m.
+ET on Friday, Davis confirmed.

+In timing the release, “we thought about schools, we thought about businesses and we felt like Friday afternoon if there were individuals [who] decided they wanted to peacefully protest, at least other individuals would have gone home, schools would be out and it wouldn’t be as disruptive as it would have been if we released it on … on a Wednesday afternoon.”

 “A lot of the people’s questions about what exactly happened will, of course, be answered once people see the video,” Mulroy told CNN’s Laura Coates on Tuesday night, noting he believes the city will release enough footage to show the “entirety of the incident, from the very beginning to the very end.”

-Note: Correction: A previous version of this story misspelled RowVaughn Wells’ first name.
-Correction: A previous version of this story incorrectly stated the job status of the two Memphis Fire Department personnel put on administrative leave pending the outcome of an internal investigation.
-They have been “relieved of duty” but not fired, said a department spokeswoman, Officer Qwanesha Ward.